 - • Your story genuinely doesn't fit any other prompt

-- • You want to use a creative/experimental format (graphic essay, etc.)
+- • You want to use a creative/experimental format

 - • You've already written a strong essay for another application

-How to Choose Your Prompt (Decision Framework)
+How to Choose Your Prompt

 Step 1: Identify Your Core Story

 Before looking at prompts, brainstorm: What experience, quality, or aspect of yourself do you want admissions officers to understand?
-What's the one thing that doesn't show up elsewhere in your application?

 Step 2: See Which Prompts Fit

-- • Does it involve your background/identity? → Prompt 1
+- • Background/identity? → Prompt 1

-- • Did you overcome something? → Prompt 2
+- • Overcome something? → Prompt 2

-- • Did you question something? → Prompt 3
+- • Question something? → Prompt 3

-- • Are you grateful for someone unexpected? → Prompt 4
+- • Unexpected gratitude? → Prompt 4

-- • Did you have a realization/growth? → Prompt 5
+- • Realization/growth? → Prompt 5

-- • Is it about intellectual passion? → Prompt 6
+- • Intellectual passion? → Prompt 6

 - • None of the above? → Prompt 7